 (f) Negotiable Certificates of Deposit (NCDs) issued by a nationally or statechartered bank, a state or federal savings institution or by a federally licensed or state licensed branch of a foreign bank.
 The amount invested in Negotiable Certificates of Deposit (NCDs) may not exceed 30% of the market value of the portfolio.
-NCDs eligible for purchase shall be rated in a rating category of "A" or its equivalent or better by a NRSRO.
+NCDs eligible for purchase shall be rated "A" or better by a NRSRO.
 The maximum term for NCDs shall be five years.
 The amount invested in NCDs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
 Gov. Code §53601(i)